Sett17/mdpaper/paper_simple.md

 ### Assignment

 My specific task was to containerize the bleeding-edge version of PeekabooAV, to make a showcase pipeline, and further ease the future deployment of PeekabooAV.
 This is a sentence to pad out the page for dev.
 The pipeline, orchestrated with docker compose, is to include the following services:

+- one email server for sending emails and handling responses, and
+- one email server for integrating with the antivirus service
+- an antivirus service
+- PeekabooAV
+- a behavior analysis service, and
+- corresponding databases, or other containers where needed.

 ![Tripyyyyyy](test.png)